burtonw0814/EMNIST_Object_Detection_in_TensorFlow/README.md

 3. Use Generate_Train_and_Test.py to generate training and test data from EMNIST characters
 4. Train your own model using CNN_Train.py
 5. Use CNN_Eval.py to perform inference and view results using the trained model
-6. Use the pretrained model to perform inference before training your own!